cyberbotics/webots/docs/guide/web-animation.md

 * `data-animation`: the name of the .json file containing the animation sequence.
 * `data-autoplay`: boolean to determine if the animation should be played automatically, `true` by default.
 * `data-isMobileDevice`: boolean variable specifying if the application is running on a mobile device.
 * `showUserDefinedWindow`: specify if the user-defined window button must be displayed on the toolbar.
-Must be set before connect.
+Must be set before loading the first animation.
 That button is hidden by default.

 The attributes of `webots-view` are only evaluated once: when the page is loaded.
 If the `data-scene` and the `data-animation` attributes are set, the `webots-view` web-component will automatically try to load an animation .